ndd21/PHYS281/docs/demo-functions.md

 # Functions

-If you have a piece of code that does a particular job and you need to reuse it multiple times it is useful to define it as a function.
+If you have a piece of code that does a particular job and you need to reuse it multiple times it is useful to define it as a @(function).

-To define a function you use the [`def`](https://www.w3schools.com/python/ref_keyword_def.asp) keyword followed by the name you want to give the function followed by brackets containing any
+To define a function you use the [`def`](https://www.w3schools.com/python/ref_keyword_def.asp) keyword followed by the name you want to give the function, followed by brackets containing any
 @(arguments) that the function takes:

 ```python